Daniel-DS-dev/Popoola-Daniel---IQube-Lab-Task-2-/README.md

 * The  first picture has 2 faces in it
 * The second picture has 3 faces in it, and
 * The third image has 5 faces in it.

-s to the 3 images and printed out a single integer value, the number of faces in each image.